19. Women and World War II

 Women had long been laboring outside the home in “gendered” jobs.
 As war production increased and men volunteered or were drafted into the military, factories needed women workers to shift industries and fill positions making tanks, jeeps, planes, and munitions.
 The symbol of “Rosie the Riveter” came to represent the woman who left the domestic sphere to support the war effort.
 Rosie was even the subject of a popular song in 1942.

 Rosie was often portrayed as white, but in reality, a lot of Rosies were poor women of color.
 In fact 40 percent of Black women in America were already in the workforce, compared to only 25 percent of white women.
-Sidenote: Women of color made less than white women, who then made less than men.
+Women of color made less than white women, who then made less than men.
 In wartime Black women finally had opportunities for new types of jobs with better pay.
 For most white women, the war inspired them to leave their traditional home life to learn new skills, do their patriotic duty, and earn a paycheck.
 Rosie the Riveter became a feminist symbol of women’s competence, independence, and disrupting traditional gender roles.

-Let’s hone in on a few specific women of the time.
 Hortense Johnson, a Black Rosie wrote, “Of course I’m vital to victory, just as millions of men and women who are fighting to save America’s chances for Democracy, even if they never shoulder a gun… I am an inspector in a war plant… When we approve them they are ready to be… headaches for Hitler or Hirohito.”

 Rosie was often portrayed as white, but in reality, a lot of Rosies were poor women of color.
 In fact 40 percent of Black women in America were already in the workforce, compared to only 25 percent of white women.
-Sidenote: Women of color made less than white women, who then made less than men.
+Women of color made less than white women, who then made less than men.
 In wartime Black women finally had opportunities for new types of jobs with better pay.
 For most white women, the war inspired them to leave their traditional home life to learn new skills, do their patriotic duty, and earn a paycheck.
 Rosie the Riveter became a feminist symbol of women’s competence, independence, and disrupting traditional gender roles.

-Let’s hone in on a few specific women of the time.
 Hortense Johnson, a Black Rosie wrote, “Of course I’m vital to victory, just as millions of men and women who are fighting to save America’s chances for Democracy, even if they never shoulder a gun… I am an inspector in a war plant… When we approve them they are ready to be… headaches for Hitler or Hirohito.”

 Sadly, most Americans were essentially blind to the hypocrisy of fighting for democracy while fellow Americans were in camps.
 They went on with war life.
 Besides joining the job force, American women learned new skills and assumed typically “male” roles in society.
 They learned to drive, manage household finances, did home repairs, and in New Orleans even became street car “conductresses.”
 Women wrote letters to men serving overseas to provide glimpses of home.
 They grew victory gardens to feed their families, as basic necessities such as gasoline, coffee, sugar, butter, rubber, and canned milk were rationed.
 Women even gave up wearing silk stockings because that valuable fabric was used to manufacture parachutes.
 The slogan “Use it up-Wear it out-Make it do-or Do without” inspired creative solutions to the challenge of wartime shortages.